Your Guide to Performance Bonds

 If your project will be contracted for more than $250,000, you’ll have to provide additional financial credentials when submitting your application.
 Once financial records have been reviewed, the application has been approved and payment has been received, your underwriter will issue the bond.
 Apply for your bond now!

-The federal Miller Act mandates the use of contract surety bonds for all public construction projects that exceed $100,000.
-However, some laws at state, county and city levels mandate their use on public projects that cost much less.
-Although they aren't required by law, many private project owners also require contractors to provide contract bonds.
-As their name suggests, each contract bond binds three entities together in a legally binding contract.
+The Federal Miller Act mandates the use of contract surety bonds for all public construction projects exceeding $100,000.
+However, some laws at the state, county and city level mandate their use on public construction projects that cost much less.
+Although they aren’t required by law, many private project owners also require contractors to provide contract bonds.
+As their name suggests, each contract bond binds three entities together in a legal contract.

-- The principal is the contractor who purchases the bond to guarantee performance quality.
+- The principal is the contractor purchasing the bond to guarantee performance quality.

-- The obligee is the government agency or other project owner that requires the bond.
+- The obligee is the government agency or another project owner requiring the bond.

-- The surety is the underwriter that issues the bond, thus guaranteeing the owner the successful performance of the contractor.
+- The surety is the underwriter issuing the bond, thus guaranteeing the owner the successful performance of the contractor.